 Music fans headed to this year’s Riot Fest can ditch the traffic and parking fees by making Metra part of their travel plans.

-Metra’s Western Avenue Station on its BNSF Line between Chicago and Aurora is a short walk from the festival site at Douglas Park in the North Lawndale community on Chicago’s West Side.
-To accommodate concertgoers, Metra BNSF trains will make extra stops at Western Avenue on Friday evening and throughout the weekend providing a convenient way to travel to and from the festival, which runs Friday, Sept.
-14 through Sunday, Sept.
-16. A full schedule of BNSF service is available here.
+To accommodate concertgoers, Metra BNSF trains will make extra stops at its Western Avenue Station on Friday evening, Sept.
+13 and throughout the weekend, providing a convenient way to travel to and from the festival.
+The station on Metra’s BNSF Line between Chicago and Aurora is a short walk from the festival site at Douglas Park in the North Lawndale community on Chicago’s West Side.
+A full schedule of BNSF service is available here.

-Due to limited parking near the venue, Riot Fest organizers are also urging fans to either take public transportation, ride a bicycle or use a ride share service for travel to and from Douglas Park.
-The main entrance to Riot Fest is located at the intersection of West Ogden Avenue and Sacramento Drive.
-To access the venue from the BNSF Western Avenue Station, concertgoers are encouraged to walk west on 16th Street to California and north to Ogden, following Ogden to the festival’s main entrance.
+Due to limited parking near the venue, Riot Fest organizers are urging fans to take public transportation, ride a bicycle or use a ride share service for travel to and from Douglas Park.
+To access the venue from the BNSF Western Avenue Station, concertgoers should walk west on 16th Street to California and north to Ogden, following Ogden west to the festival’s main entrance at Sacramento Drive.

-If you’re travelling on Saturday and/or Sunday, don’t forget about Metra’s $10 Weekend Pass, which provides unlimited rides on both days.
-The pass can be purchased on the train or via the Ventra App that can be downloaded in the App Store and Google Play.
+If you’re traveling on Saturday and/or Sunday, don’t forget about Metra’s $10 Weekend Pass, which provides unlimited rides on both days.
+The pass can be purchased on the train or via the Ventra App, which can be downloaded in the App Store and Google Play.